 Dan flashed his shitty grin.
 “Well, we’ll have to see about that.
 It’s not up to me who stays and who goes.
 Now, do you have our quarter?”

-I paused, unsure of what Dan was asking.
+I paused in confusion.
+I wasn’t sure of what Dan asked.
 “I don’t know,” I said.
 It was an honest reply.
 The green flash came and went verifying this.

 “Fair enough,” Dan replied.
 “Do you have any money on you at this moment?”

 “May I see your wallet, please?”
 Dan asked.
 I withdrew the pouch of black Velcro from my rear pocket.
 “Please toss it to the ground and kick it to me.
-When I lower the force field I expect you to remain where you are, otherwise my associates here will have to take some measures which I am sure you’ll find unpleasant.”
+When I lower the force field I expect you to remain where you are.
+Otherwise my associates here will have to take some measures which I’m sure you’ll find unpleasant.”

 I tossed the wallet toward Dan and raised my hands again to demonstrate my good faith.
 “No problem.”

-Dan retrieved the wallet with a few commands to the ship, lowering and raising the cell door.
+Dan retrieved the wallet with a few commands to the ship that lowered and raised the cell door.
 The guards never took their weapons off me.
 He flipped through the few dollars I had in there and inspected each coin with the utmost attention.
-Whatever it is he wanted, he did not find.
+Whatever it is he wanted, he didn’t find.
 Dan appeared visibly frustrated.

 “Here’s the problem, Kevin.
 The information I have indicates the last known location of the anomaly in your possession.
 It’s a quarter stamped with the year 2025.”
 My eyes widened.
 Dan wanted that phony quarter I found in the chorus room with Manyette and Myer earlier this year.
 Dan smirked.
 “I see you know exactly what I am asking about.”

-“Yeah, I do actually,” I said, followed by a green flash from the cell wall.
+“Yeah, I do actually,” I said.
+A green flash followed from the cell wall.
 “Some friends and I found it in the back of a classroom last January along with a supposed note from the future.”
 The walls flashed green.